Stord

 2Stord pairs a proprietary WMS, OMS, and TMS platform with a 1,000-plus node fulfillment network that includes western nodes in Ogden and Portland.
 It is the deepest technology stack in this lineup, built for mid-market and enterprise brands that need software-driven visibility across DTC, B2B, and freight.

-Stord pairs a proprietary tech stack (WMS, OMS, TMS) with a network of 1,000+ fulfillment nodes.
-The deepest software and largest reach in this category, with over $10 billion in annual commerce volume validating the operation at mid-market and enterprise scale.
+Stord pairs a proprietary tech stack (WMS, OMS, TMS) with roughly 100 fulfillment locations, about 20 Stord-operated sites and 80 partner sites, all running the same operating system (Stord, May 2026).
+That mix is unusual at this size: most networks with this much reach are entirely partner-run, while Stord operates a fifth of its own.
+Over $15 billion in annual GMV validates the operation at mid-market and enterprise scale.
 AI-powered order routing reduces split shipments, and true omnichannel support (DTC plus retail plus B2B from one inventory pool) makes Stord the right pick for Shopify brands that have outgrown SMB-friendly 3PLs and need to unify channels.